How To Roast Red Peppers on a Grill

-This post shows you how to roast red peppers on a grill, and freshly-roasted red peppers are much better than roasted red peppers from a jar!
+This post shows you how to roast red peppers on the grill, and freshly-roasted red peppers are much better than roasted red peppers from a jar!
 And the process for roasted red peppers on a grill is really quite easy!

-Before I tell you how easy it is to roast sweet bell peppers on a barbecue grill, let me first reassure everyone that there’s absolutely nothing wrong with roasted red peppers that come in a jar.
+Before I tell you how easy it is to roast sweet bell peppers on a grill, let me first reassure everyone that there’s absolutely nothing wrong with roasted red peppers that come in a jar.
 In fact for years I kind of pooh-poohed the idea of roasting your own peppers, and then I had one of those big packages of six bell peppers you get at Costco, and suddenly I just felt like roasting some peppers.

 It took me a few tries to get a process I thought was actually easy, and while I’m not going to claim I’ll never use the jarred red peppers again, there’s no doubt that the flavor of the freshly roasted peppers is just wonderful.
-Keep reading for my tips on How to Roast Red Peppers on a Grill, and check below for more ideas for using those roasted red peppers!

 What ingredients do you need?